 select TRANSPONDER test mode.
 Then select MTL-POWER CHECK?
-The AV-15 then asks for Path Loss.
-It starts with -50db and, by using the left / right keys, that value can be modified between -40 to -60 db.
-If you are doing a direct connect via a 40+ db attenuator, then you know exactly what the path loss between the AV-15 and the txpdr is.
-If you are doing an over air measurement, a well established procedure is 40db path loss and about 4 foot spacing from the transponder antenna.
-Another good choice is -50db if you are about 15 foot from the txpdr antenna.
-If your location is poor due to reflections, you can find a better local or average as follows; You don't know the path loss exactly but, since the transponder Tx and Rx frequencies are less than 6% different, most of the time the path loss for will be about same.
-Not always the same, due to reflections, but on average they will be about equal.
-Use center key to select your Path Loss value.
+The AV-17 then asks for Path Loss.
+It starts with -50db and, by using the

 Next you will select the type of transponder mode to use for the measurement.
 You can choose between Mode A [best for power droop test] Mode C or Mode S only all-call.
-Therefore Power/MTL for A/C/S can easily be measured.
-When the test is started, the AV-15 will slowly move MTL power down until a drop in reply percentage is found.
-The AV-15 will continue to vary Tx output to hold around 90% reply.
+Therefore Power/MTL for all modes, A/C/S, can easily be measured.

+When the test is started, the AV-17 will slowly move MTL power down until a drop in reply percentage is found.
+The AV-17 will continue to vary Tx output to hold around 90% reply.
 The Po=nnn will slowly show the measured Power from the transponder.
 If reflections are a problem, Move around to find an average MTL and Power reading.
 As we said before, the path loss will on average be the same for Tx and Rx directions.
 If your Loss guess was to high, then both MTL and Power will be less than spec.
 If your Loss guess was low, then both MTL and Power will be better than spec.
 A little common sense here and you will determine MTL and Power with adequate accuracy.